7Block Labs

 2) Gate your protocol on L2 sequencer health (with a grace period)

-L2 sequencer downtime can freeze user access while sophisticated actors operate via L1 escape hatches.
-Use the L2 Sequencer Uptime Feed and enforce a grace period after “sequencer up” before permitting sensitive actions (borrows, liquidations, price reads). (docs.chain.link)
+When L2 sequencer downtime hits, it can lock users out while crafty players take advantage of L1 escape routes.
+To stay on the safe side, tap into the L2 Sequencer Uptime Feed and set a grace period after you see "sequencer up" before allowing any sensitive actions like borrows, liquidations, or price readings.
+Check out the details here: (docs.chain.link)

 import {SequencerUptimeFeedInterface} from "./SequencerUptimeFeedInterface.sol";